CompImg/LST-AI/README.md

 We provide three different modes:

 1. **Default Mode - Segmentation + Annotation**: In this mode, you only need to provide the T1w and FLAIR input images.
-LST-AI will automatically segment and annotate your lesions according to the MCDonald's criteria.
+LST-AI will automatically segment and annotate your lesions according to McDonald's criteria.

-2. Segmentation Only: If you only care about the binary segmentation, and not about the annotation / class (perventricular, ...), this mode is for you.
+2. Segmentation Only: If you only care about the binary segmentation, and not about the annotation/class (perventricular, ...), this mode is for you.
 It will (only) save the binary segmentation mask.
 To execute it, provide the `--segmentation_only` flag to run it.

 3. Annotation Only: If you already have a satisfactory binary segmentation mask for your T1w/FLAIR images, you can only use the annotation/region labeling function.
 Please provide your existing segmentation via `--existing_seg /path/to/binary/mask`, and provide the `--annotate_only` flag to run it.
+We assume that the lesion mask is provided in the FLAIR image space.

 #### Other (useful) settings

-- If you would like to access intermediate pipeline results such as the skull-stripped T1w, FLAIR images in MNI152 space, please provide a temporary directory via `--temp `.
-Otherwise we create a temporary directory on the fly and remove it once the pipeline has finished.
+- If you would like to access intermediate pipeline results such as the skull-stripped T1w, and FLAIR images in MNI152 space, please provide a temporary directory via `--temp `.
+Otherwise, we create a temporary directory on the fly and remove it once the pipeline has finished.
-- `--use_gpu`: Porvide this flag if you have access to a GPU.
+- `--device`: Provide an integer value (e.g. `0`) for a GPU ID or `cpu` if you do not have access to a GPU.
-- `-fast-mode`: Option to speed-up the skull-stripping (performed by HD-BET).
-- `skull-stripping`: Bypass skull-stripping.
+- `--stripped`: Bypass skull-stripping.
 Only use if your images are (actually) skull-stripped.
+We cannot handle a mixture (e.g. skull-stripped T1w, but non-skull-stripped FLAIR) as of now.

 ### Dockerfile and Dockerhub

-While the installation and usage requires internet access to install python packages and to download the weights and atlas, we understand that some researchers prefer to use lst-ai offline.
+While the installation and usage require internet access to install python packages and to download the weights and atlas, we understand that some researchers prefer to use lst-ai offline.
 Thus, we decided to provide lst-ai as a CPU-/GPU-enabled docker container, which can be compiled using our scripts.
+As CUDA version rapidly evolve, we do not provide the docker containers as independent release, but ask you to build these with the provided Dockerfiles.
+For the GPU container, please adjust the CUDA version according to your hardware setup.

 ### Running the LST-AI Docker Container
-Once you have built your Docker image, using the Dockerfile provided, you can run the container using the docker run command.
+Once you have built your Docker image using the Dockerfile provided (c.f. directories `cpu` or `gpu`), you can run the container using the `docker run` command.
 Here are the steps to bind mount your files and retrieve the results:

 #### Build the Docker Image
 Clone the repository: